More

 Guillotine

-Guillotine leagues are one of the newer fantasy formats.
+The Guillotine league is one of the newest formats of fantasy football.
 This type of league is NOT a traditional head-to-head setup.
 Instead, each manager has one goal every week — don’t come in last.

 Each week, the lowest-scoring team is eliminated from the league.
 Unfortunately, that means someone only gets to play for one week.
 That team’s entire roster becomes part of the following week’s waiver pool.
 At the end of the season, the last team remaining is the champion.